Non-Relativistic Quantum Mechanics in Multidimensional Geometric Frameworks: Formulation of the NG Framework for Non-Relativistic Quantum Mechanics

 \section{Formulation of the NG Framework for Non-Relativistic Quantum Mechanics}

-In the conventional 3G framework, the functional form of the potential $V(r)$ is typically guided by well-established physical principles, symmetry arguments, and experimental observations.
+In 3G framework, as stated earlier that the functional form of the potential $V_{3G}(r)$ is typically guided by well-established physical principles, symmetry arguments, and experimental observations.
 For example, the Coulomb potential arises from Gauss’s law in three spatial dimensions, and the harmonic oscillator potential emerges naturally from quadratic restoring forces in classical mechanics.
 However, in the NG framework with $j \neq 2$, the underlying geometric structure differs from the Euclidean 3G case, and the standard derivations of physically motivated potentials no longer apply straightforwardly.
 In particular, the form of central forces derived from flux conservation arguments depends explicitly on spatial dimensionality, and therefore extending familiar potentials such as $1/r$ or $r^2$ to higher-order geometric frameworks is not unique or unambiguous.
-Moreover, the modified dispersion relation $E \propto |p|^{j}$ changes the balance between kinetic and potential contributions in the Hamiltonian.
-As a result, even if one were to postulate a functional form for $V(r)$ by analogy with the 3G case, its physical interpretation and scaling behavior would generally differ.
-Without a fully developed field-theoretic or symmetry-based derivation of interaction laws in NG geometries, determining the exact and physically consistent form of $V(r)$ becomes highly nontrivial.
+Moreover, the modified dispersion relation $E_{NG} \propto |p|^{j}$ changes the balance between kinetic and potential contributions in the Hamiltonian.
+As a result, even if one were to postulate a functional form for $V_{NG}(r)$ by analogy with the 3G case, its physical interpretation and scaling behavior would generally differ.
+Without a fully developed field-theoretic or symmetry-based derivation of interaction laws in NG geometries, determining the exact and physically consistent form of $V_{NG}(r)$ becomes highly nontrivial.\\ For this reason, the present work focuses on a quantum system in which the potential is specified as simply as possible: $V_{NG}(x)=0$ within a finite spatial region and $V_{NG}(x)=\infty$ outside that region.
+This corresponds to a particle confined in a one-dimensional box of infinite potential height.
+Consequently, the particle in an infinite potential well does not rely on a detailed functional dependence of $V_{NG}(r)$.
+Nevertheless, this imposes boundary conditions that confine the particle to a finite domain, therefore, providing a framework for analyzing how the modified kinetic operator in the NG formulation affects quantization, eigenfunctions, and spectral scaling in higher-dimensional geometric settings.\\ The confined particle in an infinite potential box serves as a minimal and robust test case for exploring the consequences of NG quantum mechanics.
+It isolates the effects of the generalized kinetic term while avoiding ambiguities associated with constructing physically motivated potentials beyond the standard 3G framework.
+The non-relativistic $K.E.$ of a particle takes the form of $pc$, $\frac{p^2}{2m}$, $\frac{p^3}{3m^2c}$, and $\frac{p^4}{4m^{3}c^{2}}$ for 2G, 3G, 4G, and 5G, respectively.
+The particle in the one-dimensional potential well of width $l$ and infinite height $(V_{NG}=\infty)$ can be represented by a schematic in Figure 1.
+The SE for a quantum particle that is in a potential $V$ in the NG framework can be expressed in the following form: \begin{widetext}